Pluribus AI 2024 Election Autopsy

 88 videos

-2.8 hrs of airtime
+2.8 hrs airtime

-157M views
+165M views

 They were telling people the economy was great while people were watching their grocery bill double.
 You cannot win that argument by repeating yourself louder.

-Center-quadrant podcast· 310K reach
+Center-quadrant podcast310K reach

 The economic message was convoluted and tone-deaf, dismissing voters' real-life struggles with inflation by pointing to abstract macroeconomic data, creating a massive credibility gap.